 That’s it.
 I don’t use the MacBook Air that we own.
 I don’t use a PC except for work.
 I don’t use the iPad Mini we have either.
 This is my only device, and I’ve accomplished quite a bit with it.

-Before you toss this idea aside, realize what I’ve done on my
+Before you toss this idea aside, realize what I’ve done on my computer phone:

 - Started my website, including the domain names and hosting